diyabc/abcranger/README.md

 Header, reftable and statobs files should be in the current directory.

-Three files are created :
+Four files are created :

   - `modelchoice_out.ooberror` : OOB Error rate vs number of trees (line number is the number of trees)